-Many small business owners believe that cyber attacks will never happen to them.
+Many small business owners believe that cyber-attacks will never happen to them.
 And, to be sure, it’s still unlikely that any given SMB will be compromised – we’re not trying to be alarmist.
 But the threat against small businesses is growing, and the consequences are monumental.

+To protect your small business from cyber attacks, first understand the different ways they can affect a business.
 We typically only hear about cyber attacks on big businesses like Target, Sony, and Equifax, to name a few.
 But don’t let that mean that smaller businesses should let their guard down.
 The vast majority of cyber attacks still come against small businesses.
 And they occur, they are often utterly devastating.
 Research into cybersecurity by the Better Business Bureau suggests that more than half of all cyber attacks cost businesses over half a million dollars.
 And only 35% of businesses believe that they could survive a full cyber attack.

 The most immediate consequence is the cost required to fix the problem.
 In many cases, cybercriminals request an immediate “ransom” to be paid in order to recover compromised information.
 These amounts are often tens of thousands of dollars.

 A more indirect cost is the downtime following the attack.
 Compromised businesses must shut down most operations after being attacked.
 Target, for instance, lost a total of nearly $300 million due to its data breach.
 A large portion of that was due to lost sales immediately following the intrusion.

 Finally, businesses are subject to recouping losses incurred by the customers.
 If the cyber attack targets customer credit card data or other financial information, the business is responsible for repaying any losses and covering federal fines.
 This can also prove extraordinarily costly.

 While Target’s losses aren’t representative of what an average small business stands to lose from a cyber attack, remember that even a fraction of that amount will shut the doors of many businesses.